cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town.
+We serve the best coffee in town and have a delightful menu for coffee lovers.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino